Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 **CMake**

-- If you chose the qmake build system,, copy the `toolkitcpp` subdirectory into your project's directory.
+- If you chose the **CMake** build system, copy the `toolkitcpp` subdirectory into your project's directory.
 For example you could modify this `bash` script to do the copy of the toolkit directories/files for you:

 > ```bash
 > cp -r /path/to/toolkit/uitools/toolkitcpp /path/to/project
 > ```